G-Avatar/Covid-19/README.md

 # Covid19
  PH Covid-19 Tracker for Android
-# Thou shalt not steal
+# This will not work anymore